(This article was submitted through The Commons here on the BHB. Thanks, Melissa!)

-- Mark any issues on your map and note the reason, or note that there are no issues.
+Mark any issues on your map and note the reason, or note that there are no issues.

 While you’re “Walking the Boundaries,” remember: the City of Seattle has invested millions of dollars in Safe Routes to School and Neighborhood Greenways.
 The SPS proposal doesn’t take any of that valuable infrastructure into consideration.